-You can see what the printed Gazeta looks like HERE.
+You can see what the printed Gazeta looked like HERE.

 Before POLcast, there was Polonium…

-“Gazeta” is published in Polish, but we heard on many occasions that unfortunately, it is not accessible to those who are interested in Poland, but do not speak Polish.
+“Gazeta” is in Polish, but on many occasions we heard complaints that it is not accessible to those who are interested in Poland, but do not speak Polish.
 These are second or third generation Poles in various countries, our non-Polish friends, spouses and their families, who would like to learn more about our fascinating country of origin.

 And this is how we came up with the idea of Polonium.GazetaGazeta.com.
 It provided links to Internet news and articles written in English about Poland.
 It also provided an insight for English speaking Poles into the way Poland is presented in world’s media.

 When the idea of POLcast was born, Polonium was converted into this format.